Debel, Lebanon: History

+According to Irish missionary and traveller, Josias Leslie Porter, near the village in the 1880s stood a rock-cut tomb known as Hazzur, along with several others in the surrounding area; an arch of Greek or Roman masonry once rose over Hazzur’s entrance, though its stones have since been quarried away.

+2024 Lebanon war

 On 2 October 2024, an Israeli airstrike on the town killed three people, a couple and their son.
 On 15 October 2024, a house in the settlement was subjected to artillery fire and an airstrike, resulting in the wounding of one girl but causing no deaths.